RyandTreat/Data115/README.md

 Motivation

 I have played video games for most of my life but have never done and looking into the best genre or what the best title is.
-I may not have gone out of my way to find the best of the best of the the samepl size I have for this project I wanted to answer some questions about the video game industry.
+With the sample size I have for this project I wanted to answer some questions about the video game industry.
 The couple questions I had in mind are:
 Based on IGN reviews what genre seemed to have the overall better reviews.
 What game title had the best over all review from the sample i had chosen